microtrain/bootcamp/09-PHP/XX-HTML.md

   * Commit with the  message _Set the default encoding to utf-8_
 * The view port is declared as _content="width=device-width, initial-scale=1.0_.
   * Commit with the  message _Added a responsive viewport_
-* Push all changes to master
+* Push all changes to main

 ## [HTML Elements](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html)